codehsbooks/apjava/Classes-And-Object-Oriented-Programming/class-design-and-abstract-classes.md

 }
 ```
 #### Creating Abstract Methods
 ***Abstract methods*** are methods that are declared within an abstract class, but lack implementation.
+In most cases you would have to implement the method within the subclass so you have more flexability in your code.